 One of the major differences between commercial and residential real estate is that commercial spaces are where business is conducted.
 In the course of their daily operations, businesses need to accommodate the needs of visitors, vendors, delivery drivers, shoppers, and residents.
 All of these people need a place to park.

 For this reason, it is very common for commercial real estate investors and developers to consider the adequacy of a property’s parking when evaluating a potential deal.
-They may ask questions like: Is there enough parking?
+Investors may ask questions like: Is there enough parking?
 Does the parking meet local zoning requirements?
-How many parking spaces are there relative to building size?
-How do parking requirements change with the property type?
+How many parking spaces are there relative to the building’s size?
+How many parking spaces are required for a commercial building based on property type?

-In this article, the answers to these questions will be explored.
-Once finished, readers will have a thorough understanding of the metric used to measure parking adequacy and an idea of what “good” looks like.
+In this article, the answers to these parking questions will be explored.
+We’ll explain what is a parking ratio, how to calculate a parking ratio, the factors that determine a parking ratio for a property, and what is a good parking ratio.
+Once finished, readers will have a thorough understanding of the metric used to measure parking adequacy and an idea of what a “good” parking ratio looks like.

 When evaluating a potential deal for our own account, we always review the parking capacity and do a significant amount of research to determine if it is adequate.
 To learn more about the deals currently being offered by First National Realty Partners, click here.

-In commercial real estate (CRE), the “parking ratio” is a metric used to measure the adequacy of a property’s parking area.
-It is a uniform metric used for all property types and calculating it is an important part of the pre-purchase due diligence process.
+A “parking ratio” is a metric used to measure the adequacy of a property’s parking area.
+In commercial real estate (CRE), parking ratio is a uniform metric used for all property types, and calculating the parking ratio is an important part of the pre-purchase due diligence process for investors.

 Logically, the larger a building is, the more parking spaces it is going to require.
 For example, a 300 unit multifamily property will clearly require more parking spots than a 20 unit multifamily property.
 Or, the amount of parking required for a 500,000 SF shopping center will be higher than a 100,000 SF shopping center.